 The Zaragoza tram experienced a complicated morning.
-A voltage drop in the electrical substation, combined with flooding in the Parque Goya tunnel, forced the suspension of service between the Plaza Paraíso and Mago de Oz stops for almost two hours.
-Users were left on dry land, but with wet feet and exhausted patience.
+A voltage drop at the electrical substation, combined with flooding in the Parque Goya tunnel, forced the suspension of service between the Plaza Paraíso and Mago de Oz stops for nearly two hours.
+Users were left on solid ground, but with wet feet and exhausted patience.

 Electrical failure and drainage: the weak points of urban infrastructure ⚡